My Story 2

 I started taking photographs and making videos as a hobby.
 I wasn't a talented skateboarder, but I was visually inspired and influenced by the scene.
 I filmed my friends and started teaching myself photo editing, graphic design and coding HTML.
 At sixteen, I won a design competition and used the prize money to buy a professional image editing software.

 Later that year, my dad supported my decision to drop out of high school.
 I started working ambitiously with graphic design.
 To me, compromises didn't exist.
-I lost many clients and thousands of euros, saying no to things that didn't feel genuine.
+I lost some clients and thousands of euros, saying no to things that didn't feel genuine.
 My dad was proud.
 And I hope he still is.
 At least I'm still the same.

 Around these times I saw David Fincher's Se7en.
 Realizing that a movie is not made by the actors but by the director revolutionized my perception of creative work.
 Suddenly, the place in the world I had intuitively been gravitating to had a name: director.